 Sonnen founded in 2010 is the leading Germany lithium battery system manufacturer and the largest residential battery company in Europe.
-Until recently Sonnen also known as sonnenBatterie had deployed the largest amount of home battery systems globally surpassing even Tesla and LG chem, however the competition really heated up over the last few years with many low cost battery systems entering the market.
+Until recently Sonnen also known as sonnenBatterie had deployed the largest amount of home battery systems globally, surpassing even Tesla and LG chem.
+However, the competition has heated up over the last few years with many low cost battery systems entering the market.

-Sonnen being a premium option also has a premium price and this can be a barrier to those on a tight budget.
-To help reduce pricing and become competitive in other markets Sonnen has began manufacturing and assembling systems in California in 2015 and more recently in South Australia (Nov 2018) with the aid of local Government rebates and incentives.
+Sonnen, being a premium option also has a premium price and this can be a barrier to those on a tight budget.
+To help reduce pricing and become nore competitive in other markets, Sonnen began manufacturing and assembling systems in California in 2015 and more recently in South Australia (Nov 2018), with the aid of local Government rebates and in

 South Australia Home battery Scheme